 What is an Alternative Break with the American Hiking Society?

-American Hiking Society’s Alternative Breaks are volunteer trail stewardship projects in America’s parks and forests.
+American Hiking Society’s Alternative Breaks are volunteer trail stewardship projects in America’s parks and forests designed specifically for college student groups and young professionals.
 Part volunteer work project, part kick-back outdoor vacation.
-More details can be found on our General Information page.

-Most trips last one week with weekends used for travel.
-Alternative Breaks combine day hiking, trail work, exploration, crew camaradie, and FUN into a weeks time and are scheduled for your student group to participate during your school break.
+Most trips last one week with weekends used for group travel.
+Alternative Breaks combine day hiking, trail work, exploration, crew camaraderie, and FUN into a weeks time and are scheduled for your student group to participate during your school break.
 Never been hiking or done trail work before?
 We welcome you!
-Most trips don’t require any prior trail work experience, just a good attitude and a willingness to get a little dirty!
+Alternative Breaks don’t require any prior trail work experience, just a good attitude and a willingness to get a little dirty!

 Make new friends and share laughter over a campfire.
 Experience an amazing sense of accomplishment after building a bridge or restoring a neglected trail.
 Connect with the land.
 Experience nature first-hand.
 Spend your break doing something that makes a lasting difference.